nelima22/nelima22/README.md

-# Hello World! 👋
+### Hello World! 👋😊

-I’m passionate about using **machine learning** and **healthcare data** to solve real-world problems—whether it’s unlocking insights from genomic data, improving diagnoses with AI, or optimizing clinical workflows.
+I’m passionate about using **machine learning** and **healthcare data** to solve real-world problems, be it unlocking insights from genomic data, improving diagnoses with AI, or optimizing clinical workflows.

 My focus spans:
 - **Precision Medicine**: Tailoring treatments using genomic, clinical, and lifestyle data.